While playing for Lakers is intriguing, Lonzo Ball prepared to make any franchise a winner

 “The Lakers are in L.A., and they’re close to home,” Ball told The Vertical.
 “This is where all my family is.
 Hopefully, they have a nice pick and they have a chance to get me.
 I want this to be realistic.
 Just being very family-oriented, to play in front of them would mean a lot to me.
 The Lakers are a young team and they have a lot of young talent.”

-The Lakers represent a hometown preference, but could lose their top-three protected selection to Philadelphia in the May 16 draft lottery, so Ball makes clear his desire to change the fortunes of whichever team selects him.
+The Lakers represent a hometown preference, but could lose their top-three protected selection to the Philadelphia 76ers in the May 16 draft lottery, so Ball makes clear his desire to change the fortunes of whichever team selects him.

 “I’ll play for anyone, all 30 teams,” Ball told The Vertical.
 “I want the challenge of helping turn around any team in the league.
 Just making it to the NBA, that’s my goal.”